 OCT Tue-Sun 9-15.

 NOV Mon-Fri 10, 13.

 Adults CZK 140, Children (6-15) CZK 80, Children (0-5) free, Students CZK 110, Disabled CZK 110, Seniors CZK 110.

 |Guided tours:||D=40 min, L=400 m, St=92.
 V=20,000/a |

 |Address:||Správa Mladeèských jeskynì, Drahomíra Coufalová, 783 21 Mladeč 84, Tel: +420-585-347148.
 E-mail:|

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

-Mladečské jeskyně (Mladec Cave) is a famous archelogical site.
-Here the remains of Neandertals and so called archaic moderns, modern humans Neandertal affinities or Neandertal features.
+Mladečské jeskyně (Mladec Cave) is a famous archaeological site.
+Here the remains of Neanderthals and so called archaic moderns, modern humans Neandertal affinities or Neandertal features were excavated.
 It is one of only five sites where this sort of remains were found.
 The cave also contains some of the oldest prehistorical paintings in the Czech Republic.
 They are made of red colour, their age can not be determined exactly without carbon for a C14 analysis.